Floer theory and flips: Introduction

-The proof of Theorem \ref{result} is a symplectic-field-theory argument.
-Locally near the exceptional locus the reverse flip is toric, and the computations in the toric case imply the existence of a Floer-non-trivial torus in the corresponding toric variety.
+The proof of Theorem \ref{result} combines a neck-stretching argument with local toric computations.
+Near the exceptional locus the reverse flip is toric.
+The results in the toric case imply the existence of a Floer-non-trivial torus in the corresponding toric variety.
 This Lagrangian torus collapses at the singularity of a running of the minimal model program; in this sense the Lagrangian is a ``vanishing cycle''.
 The exceptional locus of the flip is separated from the rest of the symplectic manifold by a coisotropic submanifold fibered over a toric variety.
-Stretching the neck, as in symplectic field theory, produces a homotopy-equivalent {\em broken Fukaya algebra} associated to the Lagrangian, which counts maps to the pieces combined with Morse trajectories on the toric variety.
-(Actually, the homotopy equivalence is much stronger than the result that we need.)
+Stretching the neck, as in symplectic field theory, produces a homotopy-equivalent {\em broken Fukaya algebra} associated to the Lagrangian which counts maps to the pieces combined with Morse trajectories on the toric variety.
 Similar arguments are common in the literature, for example, in the work of Iwao-Lee-Lin-Wang \cite{lee:fmi}, \cite{lee:flop}.
 One computes explicitly, using a Morse function arising as component of a moment map, that the resulting broken Fukaya algebra is weakly unobstructed and that the broken Floer cohomology of the Lagrangian is non-vanishing.
-Moduli spaces of holomorphic disks in toric varieties with invariant constraints are never isolated, and this implies the unobstructedness of Floer cohomology.
+Moduli spaces of pseudoholomorphic disks in toric varieties with invariant constraints are never isolated, and this implies the unobstructedness of Floer cohomology.
 The classification of disks of small area implies the existence of a critical point of the potential.

-The proof of Theorem \ref{survival} is a similar sft-style argument, except that now the Lagrangian is contained in the non-toric piece.
+As applications of Theorem \ref{result} we show in Chapter \ref{flexamples} that various symplectic manifolds contain Hamiltonian non-displaceable Lagrangian tori.
+For example, in the case of toric manifolds we reproduce in Chapter \ref{trans} some of the results of Fukaya-Oh-Ohta-Ono \cite{fooo:toric1}.
+We also show existence of Floer non-trivial tori in symplectic quotients of products of two-spheres (Lemma \ref{reglab}) and moduli spaces of rank two parabolic bundles in genus zero (Lemma \ref{reglabm}).